 Note that type guards affect types of variables and parameters only and have no effect on members of objects such as properties.
 Also note that it is possible to defeat a type guard by calling a function that changes the type of the guarded variable.

+TODO: Document user defined type guard functions.

 In the example

 function isLongString(obj: any) { return typeof obj === "string" && obj.length > 100; }